 24 If you have a disability let Disney know in advance

-You are able to contact Walt Disney World at (407) 560-2547 or [email protected] prior to your visit to discuss your requirements.
+Before your visit, you can contact Walt Disney World at (407) 560-2547 or firstname.lastname@example.org to discuss your requirements.

 27 Don’t wear new shoes

-Make sure your shoes are worn in and comfortable you will be doing a lot of walking.
+Make sure your shoes are worn in and comfortable.
 Did you know the British Queen hires someone to wear in her shoes?

 28 If there are 2 lines take the left side one

 It is all based on the side of the road we drive on.
-Almost always the left side line is shorter.
+Usually, the left side lane is shorter.

 29 Budget for extra expenses

-Before you arrive, you will probably have paid for your hotel and park tickets but remember dining, gratuities and souvenirs are not cheap.
-Do you need that extra pair of Mickey Ears?
+Before you arrive, you will probably have paid for your hotel and park tickets, but remember that dining, gratuities, and souvenirs are not cheap.

 30 Use Disney Transport

-When you stay on site at Disney, you have access to free transportation to the parks and Disney Springs.
+When you stay on-site at Disney, you have access to free transportation to the parks and Disney Springs.
+To learn more, visit our Guide to Disney Transport.

 32 Consider not hiring a car